c2akula/tofu/README.md

     the installation directory.

 ## Usage
-Include `tl_tensor.h` in your project to use Tofu functions.
+Include `tofu_tensor.h` in your project to use Tofu functions.

 You can use the following command to get the compilation and linking flags when building your project.